Lillard Family Papers, 1801-1925

 Scope and Content Note

 Papers include correspondence, 1821-1925; land papers, 1803-1859; receipts, 1801-1901; account book, 1843-1845; list of property given to his children by General Lillard, 1846; inventory and appraisal of General Lillard’s estate; General Lillard’s commissions in the Kentucky militia, 1816-1832; resolutions passed by the Kentucky Military Institute on the death of Robert M. Lillard, son of C. M. Lillard, in 1866; rolls of Companies F and H, 5th Kentucky Cavalry, C.S.A., and Company G, 6th Kentucky Infantry, C.S.A., and subscription list for the Confederate monument in Lawrenceburg, Ky.; military papers concerning the 5th and 6th brigades of the Ky. militia in 1814 and certificate giving the service of Jefferson Hayden, a black soldier, in the Union Army, 1866; genealogical notes on the Lillard and related families; broadsides and invitations; newspaper clippings about Anderson County and the Lillard-Ripy family; and recipes.
-The majority of this collection has been digitized.
+The a portion of this collection has been digitized.
 To view PDF scans, click on the links provided in the folder list below.

 Correspondence discusses personal and family matters; John H. Lillard’s service in the Mexican War and his life in Mo. after the war; Robert Lillard’s career at Georgetown College and as associate editor of The Western Baptist Review; James P. Ripy’s service in the Confederate Army and his business interests after the war; land and financial transactions; and the sale and purchase of slaves.